 The Arts of Freemanship

-To this end, each week the student will complete the following:
+To this end, each week the student is to complete the following:

-For reading aloud and mp3 recording, use one of the following Bible translations: A Common Lawyer's Bible, King James Version, New American Standard Version, or Geneva Bible.
+For reading aloud and mp3 recording, use one of the following Bible translations: Common Lawyer Bible, King James Version, New American Standard Version, or Geneva Bible.